 So if you refuse to submit to a breathalyzer test under the mistaken belief that the state will not be able to prove the DUI in Court, and you were wrong and were convicted of the DUI, you will also have to deal with a 12-month suspension of your driver’s license.
 You have no way of knowing if the state will be able to prove a DUI when you are asked to take a breathalyzer test.
 It’s simply too early to know.

 James Dimeas is a nationally-recognized, award-winning, DUI lawyer.
-James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
-James Dimeas has been recognized as a “Best DUI Attorney.”
-Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.
+James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
+James Dimeas was been recognized as a “Best DUI Attorney.”
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any DUI lawyer in the United States.

 If you are being charged with a DUI, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas directly by calling him at 847-807-7405 for a personal consultation.